Spinner

 <div data-ts="App" data-ts.busy="string or boolean"></div>

-The attribute value can be true
+The attribute value can be true or false or perhaps an optional

 loading messsage.
 The Spinner can also be controlled with an equivalent JavaScript API as